Melanie Cerone, Ph.D., BCBA, CPDT-KA

 A Dedication to the Highest Training Education

 Given the serious nature of treating canine behavioral issues, including aggression and separation-related problem behaviors, Melanie chooses to take a professional stance toward ongoing education.
-Should you choose to work with Melanie, she wants you to benefit from the very latest empirical research in and practical application of applied behavior science.
-And she wants you to enjoy the peace of mind of knowing you’re working with a trained professional dedicated to connecting the dots between your training goals and your training results.
+Should you choose to work with Melanie, she wants you to benefit from the very latest empirical research in and practical application of behavior science principles.
+And she wants you to enjoy the peace of mind of knowing you’re working with a compassionate professional dedicated to connecting the dots between your training goals and your training results.